NagaSarat/WebDriverIOAppium/README.md

 ```bash
 xcodebuild -scheme TestApp -sdk iphonesimulator -configuration Debug -derivedDataPath build
 ```
-Your .app will be created here: ios-test-app/build/Build/Products/Debug-iphonesimulator/TestApp.app
+Your .app will be created here: ios-test-app/build/Build/Products/Debug-iphonesimulator/TestApp.app (Use this in your WebdriverIO capabilities like "appium:app": "/path/to/TestApp.app")

 Now the installation is done.
 ---